Hercule Poirot: Others

-In 2021, L.A.
+In 2021 L.A.
 Theatre Works produced an adaptation of The Murder on the Links, dramatised by Kate McAll.
 Alfred Molina starred as Poirot, with Simon Helberg as Hastings.

 Video games

-The video game Agatha Christie - Hercule Poirot: The First Cases has Poirot voice acted by Will De Renzy-Martin.
+In the video games Agatha Christie - Hercule Poirot: The First Cases and Agatha Christie - Hercule Poirot: The London Case, Poirot is voiced by Will de Renzy-Martin.

 Parodies and references

-Parodies of Hercule Poirot have appeared in a number of movies, including Revenge of the Pink Panther, where Poirot makes a cameo appearance in a mental asylum, portrayed by Andrew Sachs and claiming to be "the greatest detective in all of France, the greatest in all the world"; Neil Simon's Murder by Death, where "Milo Perrier" is played by American actor James Coco; the 1977 film The Strange Case of the End of Civilization as We Know It (1977); the film Spice World, where Hugh Laurie plays Poirot; and in Sherlock Holmes: The Awakened, Poirot appears as a young boy on the train transporting Holmes and Watson.
+Parodies of Hercule Poirot have appeared in a number of movies, including Revenge of the Pink Panther, where Poirot makes a cameo appearance in a mental asylum, portrayed by Andrew Sachs and claiming to be "the greatest detective in all of France, the greatest in all the world"; Neil Simon's Murder by Death, where "Milo Perrier" is played by the American actor James Coco; the 1977 film The Strange Case of the End of Civilization as We Know It (1977); the film Spice World, in which Hugh Laurie plays Poirot; and in Sherlock Holmes: The Awakened, Poirot appears as a young boy on the train transporting Holmes and Watson.
 Holmes helps the boy in opening a puzzle-box, with Watson giving the boy advice about using his "little grey cells".

-In the book series Geronimo Stilton, the character Hercule Poirat is inspired by Hercule Poirot.
+In the book series Geronimo Stilton the character Hercule Poirat is inspired by Hercule Poirot.

 The Belgian brewery Brasserie Ellezelloise makes a stout called Hercule with a moustachioed caricature of Hercule Poirot on the label.

 In season 2, episode 4 of TVFPlay's Indian web series Permanent Roommates, one of the characters refers to Hercule Poirot as her inspiration while she attempts to solve the mystery of the cheating spouse.
 Throughout the episode, she is mocked as Hercule Poirot and Agatha Christie by the suspects.
 TVFPlay also telecasted a spoof of Indian TV suspense drama CID as "Qissa Missing Dimaag Ka: C.I.D Qtiyapa".
-In the first episode, when Ujjwal is shown to browse for the best detectives of the world, David Suchet appears as Poirot in his search.
+In the first episode, when Ujjwal is shown to browse for the best detectives of the world, Suchet appears as Poirot in his search.